martinsumner/riak_kv/docs/InstallAndStartGuide.md

 The `last_write_wins` bucket property has a default value of `false`.
 It should only ever be changed when the `allow_mult` bucket property is set to `false`.

-In general, the default should be used, even when `{allow_mult, false}`.
-Setting `{last_write_wins, true}` changes the behaviour on PUT, so that an incoming write is assumed to be superior to an existing write without checking the change history of the existing object.
-Internally within Riak, the actual order which PUTs are applied is non-deterministic, and there are many situations (replication, anti-entropy, handoffs) where old PUTs may be received after new PUTs.
+In general, the default should be used, even when `{allow_mult, false}` is set.
+Setting `{last_write_wins, true}` changes the behaviour on PUT so that an incoming write is assumed to be superior to an existing write, without checking the change history of the existing object.
+Internally within Riak, the actual order with which PUTs are applied is non-deterministic, and there are many situations (replication, anti-entropy, handoffs) where old PUTs may be received after new PUTs.
 In these cases setting `{last_write_wins, true}` may have unexpected consequences

 If, and only if, the bitcask backend is used, and objects are being updated and not simply inserted, and there is no use of tictac anti-entropy, then there is a small performance advantage from setting `{last_write_wins, true}`.
 For other backends and scenarios there is no performance benefit.